MicrosoftDocs/Viva/WorkplaceAnalytics/Use/viva-insights-my-org.md

 # Microsoft Viva Insights app in Microsoft Teams - My Organization

 Leader insights can be viewed on the My organization page of the Microsoft Viva Insights app.
-These insights give you a snapshot of how your company is doing by presenting company-wide outcomes to focus on and by showing leading indicators for each outcome, which help you see why it's important to pay attention to that outcome at the moment:
+These insights give you a snapshot of how your company is doing.
+They do this by presenting company-wide outcomes to focus on, and by showing leading indicators for each outcome, which help you see why it's important to pay attention to that outcome at the moment:

 ![Outcomes page](../images/wpa/use/viva-org-outcomes.png)

-While you can also see these outcomes and their related best practices in Workplace Analytics, it's advantageous to find them in Teams, the tool that you're already using for communicating during remote work, the tool you use for meeting, sharing files, and sending IMs to employees and other leaders.
+While you can also see these outcomes and their related best practices in Workplace Analytics, it's advantageous to find them in Teams.
+That's because you're already using Teams for communicating during remote work, namely for meeting, for sharing files, and for sending IMs to employees and other leaders.

 #### Personal insights are also available